-If you subscribe to MadCap Central, there are certain benefits, including the following:
+If you subscribe to MadCap Flare Online, there are certain benefits, including the following:

 - You can quickly generate and publish your output with a few clicks.
 There is no need to move any files around.
-Any site set as "live" will be published and immediately available to your end users on Central's servers. - You can quickly roll back the published output to an older build in an instant. - You can customize the final URL for the output in various ways, including mapping to your own host domains. - You can publish output directly from a Flare project to a Central license. - You can publish private output so that end users must log in to see the documentation. - You can select a specific branch for published output on a site (if you are using Git branching).
+Any site set as "live" will be published and immediately available to your end users on Flare Online's servers. - You can guickly roll back the published output to an older build in an instant. - You can customize the final URL for the output in various ways, including mapping to your own host domains. - You can publish output directly from a Flare Desktop project to a Flare Online license. - You can publish private output so that end users must log in to see the documentation. - You can select a specific branch for published output on a site (if you are using Git branching).

-For detailed information about building and publishing on Central, see help.madcapsoftware.com/central.
+For detailed information about building and publishing in Flare Online, see documentation.madcapsoftware.com.

-The image above illustrates the process if your Flare project is bound (uploaded) to Central.
-However, you also have the option of publishing output directly to Central from your Flare project.
-By "publish," we mean copying your output files to Central, not making that output "live," which would make it visible to the general public.
-You would still need to use Central to make that output live.
+The image above illustrates the process if your Flare project is bound (uploaded) to Flare Online.
+However, you also have the option of publishing output directly to Flare Online from your Flare Desktop project.
+By "publish," we mean copying your output files to Flare Online, not making that output "live," which would make it visible to the general public.
+You would still need to use Flare Online to make that output live.